huntergps/handbook-docs/Fuse/02 - Hello UX Markup.md

 Fuse can be used in two primary ways:

-* @(Creating stand-alone apps) or prototypes with cross-platform JavaScript logic
+* @(Creating apps) or prototypes with cross-platform JavaScript logic
-* @(Creating reusable components), UI views and designs for native apps
+* @(Creating components), UI views and designs for native apps

 The main representation of both these things in Fuse is through the use of UX Markup.

 UX Markup is an XML-based format that should be immediately familiar to anyone who has worked with similar formats.
 For an in-depth look at it's quirks and detailed features, make sure you read:

 * TODO: Links to detailed UX specs

-## $(Creating stand-alone apps) : `$(App)`
+## $(Creating apps) : $(App)

 When creating stand-alone apps or prototypes in Fuse, we use the `<App>` tag.

 	<App>
 		<Text>Hello, world!</Text>